William S. Thomas

 William S. Thomas Jr. (November 21, 1901 – April 19, 1986) was suffragan bishop of the Episcopal Diocese of Pittsburgh, serving from 1953 to 1971.

 Biography

 Thomas was born on November 21, 1901, in Pittsburgh, the son of William S. Thomas Sr. and Lillian Amelia Evans.
 He was educated at the Washington & Jefferson College in Pennsylvania between 1921 and 1922 and then at the University of Pittsburgh from where he graduated with a Bachelor of Arts in 1924.
 He then attended the Episcopal Theological Seminary and graduated in 1925.
-He also received a Doctor of Divinity from the University of Pittsburgh and the Philadelphia Divinity School, respectively.
+He also received honorary Doctor of Divinity degrees from the University of Pittsburgh and the Philadelphia Divinity School.